skywind3000/z.lua/README.md

 - **3x** times faster than **z.sh**
 - supports **posix shells**: bash, zsh, dash, sh, busybox, and etc.
 - supports Windows cmd (with clink) and cmder
-- self contained, no dependence on awk
+- self contained, no dependence on awk/gawk

 ## USE